rivvarivvs/The-Developer-s-Cheatsheet/README.md

 ![](https://img.shields.io/badge/code-NodeJS-white)
 ![](https://img.shields.io/badge/code-ExpressJS-white)

-I picked specifically the NodeJS and Express stack for its simplicity that abstracts a lot of technicality while I could focus on the decision-process of the app and the basics of building a full working app.
+I picked specifically the NodeJS and Express stack for its simplicity that abstracts a lot of technicalities while I could focus on the decision-process of the app and the basics of building a fully working app.

 Through mongoose, the MongoDB database use is really smooth while offering the scalability that a NoSQL database has.